 Co-directors: Karen Basen-Engquist, Ph.D., M.P.H., Professor, Behavioral Science; Joya Chandra, Ph.D., Associate Professor, Pediatrics-Research

 The Center for Energy Balance in Cancer Prevention and Survivorship was founded to help bridge the gaps in knowledge surrounding the relationships between physical activity, nutrition, obesity, and cancer.
-Advancements in the energy balance research field will be used to optimize interventions to modify unhealthy behaviors, decrease cancer risk and improve cancer outcomes and deliver innovative practice-level changes to the clinical realm.
-By fostering a collaborative, trans-disciplinary environment, our research will contribute to institutional prestige by providing state-of-the-science erudition in:prevention and survivorship–related interventions;how key energy balance concepts affect cancer biomarkers; and the biological and psychosocial mechanisms behind weight, eating behavior, and physical activity.
+Advances in the energy balance research field will be used to optimize interventions to modify unhealthy behaviors, decrease cancer risk and improve cancer outcomes, and implement practice changes in the clinic and community.
+By fostering a collaborative, trans-disciplinary environment, our research will contribute to cancer prevention and impact human health by providing state-of-the-science knowledge in cancer prevention and survivorship–related interventions; mechanisms by which key energy balance concepts affect cancer initiation, progression, and metatstasis; and the biological and psychosocial mechanisms behind weight, eating behavior, and physical activity.

-Co-directors: Xifeng Wu, M.D., Ph.D., Professor, Epidemiology; Alma Rodriguez, M.D., Professor, Vice President of Medical Affairs, Office of the EVP, Physician-in-Chief
+Co-directors: Xifeng Wu, M.D., Ph.D., Professor, Epidemiology; Alma Rodriguez, M.D., Professor, Vice President of Medical Affairs, SVP and CCO Office

 Co-directors: Therese Bevers, M.D., Medical Director, Cancer Prevention Center; Gabriel Lopez, M.D., Medical Director, Integrative Medicine Center; Lorenzo Cohen, Ph.D., Professor, General Oncology; Ernest Hawk, M.D., Vice President, Cancer Prevention, Division of Cancer Prevention and Population Sciences